Who is Amanda behind the camera for Peppermint Photography?

 What does being a wedding photographer mean to you?

 I love that you can relive the magic and so many different emotions that make up the whole day through images.
 Things like crushing hugs, giant smiles, beautiful tears, crazy dance moves, and remembering how high on love you both felt.
-I love a great story and endeavour to bring that together in wedding images.
-I love soft light, soft focus, and a nostalgic film-like sense of capturing the raw beauty and emotion of the day.
+I love a great story and endeavor to bring that together in wedding images.
+Also, I’m a lover of soft light, soft focus, and a nostalgic film-like sense of capturing the day’s raw beauty and emotion.